hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Some regions are linked by a direct high speed network (see link above)
 	- It'sn't a public network
 	- E.g., Paris and Virginia regions are linked by a high speed network
 - Data created is a specific region wont leave the region
 	- Unless we decide otherwise (data replication to another region)
 	- Regions allow to operate in a specific country where laws are known
 	- We make sure that data will only operate under the jurisdiction of those laws
 - E.g., US East (N. Virginia) region:
-	- It is the 1st AWS region (launched in 2006)
+	- It's the 1st AWS region (launched in 2006)
 	- It's always up-to-date: all new services are delivered 1st in this region
 	- It's good for all training purposes

 </details>